-EU, UNDP to improve access to micro-financing services for women in rural areas
+EU, UNDP helping rural women to access micro-financing services

 Nakhchivan, 16 April 2019 –A new flagship project on Empowering Women for Sustainable Developmentwas launched today in the Nakhchivan Autonomous Republic of Azerbaijan with the financial support of the European Union.
 The one-year project aims to improve access to microfinance services for rural communities in Azerbaijan focusing on women and other vulnerable groups.